1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 | S Close AM DCAM | 2,086,507 | unknown | unknown |

-Current survival estimates show approximately 2.1 billion examples each from Philadelphia and Denver facilities still exist, representing survival rates of 41.7% and 40.2% respectively.
-The San Francisco proofs maintain a 93.1% survival rate with 1.9 million pieces remaining—typical for collector coins that see minimal circulation.
+Current survival estimates show approximately 2.1 billion examples each from Philadelphia and Denver still exist, representing survival rates of roughly 41.7% and 40.2% respectively.
+The San Francisco proofs maintain a 93.1% survival rate with about 1.9 million pieces remaining — typical for collector coins that see minimal circulation.

-The Wide AM and Close AM varieties lack definitive survival data, as these die varieties weren’t tracked separately during initial mintage.
+The Wide AM and Close AM varieties lack definitive survival data, as these die varieties were not tracked separately during initial mintage.
+Their population is largely estimated from the number of certified examples appearing at major grading services over the years.

 These survival percentages reflect typical attrition for modern pennies after 25+ years of circulation, with billions lost to damage, melting, or simply sitting forgotten in jars and drawers.